MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Update-Help.md

 ### -UICulture

 Specifies UI culture values that `Update-Help` uses to get updated help files.
-Enter one or more language codes, such as **es-ES**, a variable that contains culture objects, or a command that gets culture objects, such as a `Get-Culture` or `Get-UICulture` command.
+Enter one or more language codes, such as **es-ES**, a variable containing culture objects, or a command that gets culture objects, such as a `Get-Culture` or `Get-UICulture` command.
 Wildcard characters aren't permitted and you can't submit a partial language code, such as **de**.